alexa/max-toolkit/Documentation/Integrating_With_MAX_Controls.md

 For recognizing UDCs during speech requests, MAX Library will give an Agent:

-* A set of available Controls across all Agents during a Dialog
+* A set of available Controls, registered for active Activities, from other Agents, during a Dialog
 * A registry to make Controls available to other Agents during their requests
 * Options to invoke Controls once user speech requests have been recognized